mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 We use private bugzilla bugs for tracking security-related issues, because this allows us to manage visibility for other stakeholders at Mozilla while maintaining confidentiality.

 We use private github repos for developing security fixes and tagging security-related releases.
+See the [Security Releases](release-process#security-releases) section on the release process page for more information on how to handle releasing this code.

 ### Filing security issues